-Physical Education (PE) at MEF IS includes the following strands:
+Physical Education at MEF IS includes the following strands:

-- Individual pursuits The development of basic motor skills and the body's capacity for movement - Movement composition linking and refining movements(for example in gymnastics) - Games - Adventure challenges A variety of tasks requiring the use of physical and critical-thinking skills by individuals and/or groups including challenges that require groups to work together collaboratively - Health-related fitness
+- Individual pursuits the development of basic motor skills and the body's capacity for movement - Movement composition linking and refining movements, for example in gymnastics. - Games - Adventure challenges a variety of tasks requiring the use of physical and critical-thinking skills by individuals and/or groups including challenges that require groups to work together collaboratively - Health-related fitness

-It is acknowledged that students develop differently in PE learning and teachers differentiate for each student's learning needs.

-During their time in Grade One, students explore and use a range of movement skills in different physical activities.
-They learn how to take part in different games.
+It is acknowledged that students develop differently while learning in PE and teachers differentiate for each student's learning needs.
+During their time in Grade Two, students will develop skills in using a range of movement skills in different physical activities.
+They develop their skills in different games.
 They learn about their personal responsibilities to themselves and others in relation to safety practices.
 They take part in a swimming instruction programme.